allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 - RAM (memory)
 - Disk (storage)

 The cache is managed fully by CPUs.
-Moreover, it is relatively small, usually has a few megabytes.
+Moreover, it is relatively small, usually a few megabytes.

-The memory/RAM is vastly used by databases.
+Databases vastly use Memory (RAM).
 It has several great advantages:

 - assures fast random access (you will read more about that in the next paragraph)
 - its size may be pretty big (e.g. AWS RDS cloud service [provides instances](https://aws.amazon.com/rds/instance-types/)